Euro zone debt yields edge up as Nowotny tempers ECB QE hopes

 week, but Finance Minister Yannis Stourmaras said there was no

-rush, reiterating that a sale would happen in the first half of
+rush, reiterating that a sale will happen in the first half of

 the year.